rashadataf/autotypex/README.md

-# autotype-js 🚀
+# autotypex 🚀

 **Automatically infer TypeScript types from JavaScript objects!**

-`autotype-js` is a lightweight CLI tool and NPM package that dynamically analyzes JavaScript/JSON files and generates TypeScript type definitions.
+`autotypex` is a lightweight CLI tool and NPM package that dynamically analyzes JavaScript/JSON files and generates TypeScript type definitions.
 Perfect for developers migrating from JS to TS or handling dynamic data structures.

 ---